WFUV: History

 In May 1994, Fordham started building a 480 ft transmission tower for WFUV on its Rose Hill campus, directly across from the New York Botanical Garden (NYBG)'s Enid A. Haupt Conservatory.
 The NYBG, which did not know about the tower's construction, subsequently requested that construction of the tower be halted.
 Construction was delayed for several months before the New York City Department of Buildings ruled that the tower could be built 25 ft away from its originally proposed location.
-Both the NYBG and Fordham disagreed with the proposed compromise, however.
+However, both the NYBG and Fordham disagreed with the proposed compromise.
 In 1997, the FCC ruled that the tower would negatively affect the NYBG if it were finished, but a New York state court upheld its legality.
 In 2002, Montefiore Medical Center offered to move WFUV's antenna to its own facilities on Gun Hill Road, one of the highest locations in the Bronx, and Fordham agreed.
 Fordham subsequently announced in 2004 that it intended to destroy the half-built tower on Rose Hill.

 In 2005, the studios, offices, and transmitter moved from the third floor of Keating Hall on Fordham's Rose Hill campus to Keating Hall's basement.
 The move allowed the station to improve its equipment and gain more space.
 In 2011, music director Rita Houston took over as the station's program director from Chuck Singleton, who, in turn, became general manager; Houston held the position through 2020.
 In June 2021, the station named Rich McLaughlin as program director; in addition to his career in radio and streaming music programming, McLaughlin is a Fordham University alumnus who worked for the station as an undergraduate as well as for its digital offering, The Alternate Side.

 Notable former staff

 Former professional staff

 Notable past-staff at WFUV include DJs Pete Fornatale and Vin Scelsa.
 Alan Light, former editor-in-chief of music magazines Vibe and Spin and music critic at the New York Times, was an on-air contributor and music critic during the mid-2000s at WFUV.
-Longtime DJ Rich Conaty presented his big band show The Big Broadcast on the station from 1972-1992, and again from 1998 until his death in 2016.
+Longtime DJ Rich Conaty presented his big band show The Big Broadcast on the station from 1972 to 1992, and again from 1998 until his death in 2016.
 Former program director and DJ Rita Houston, who worked at the station from 1994 until her death in 2020, was a noted New York tastemaker and early champion of artists like Brandi Carlile, Mumford & Sons, Adele, and the Indigo Girls.
 Binky Griptite, best known as part of Sharon Jones & the Dap-Kings, hosted the weekly show The Boogie Down from 2017 to 2021.

 Radio announcer Marty Glickman instructed students in the sports department after his retirement.
 Glickman was the radio announcer of the New York Knicks, New York Giants, and New York Jets, and the subject of the Martin Scorsese-produced 2013 HBO documentary film Glickman.